The Steel Claw

 First Appearance: Valiant (I.P.C., 6 October 1962-68); Vulcan (1975-76); Kobra (Germany)

 Powers/Abilities: Louis is able to turn invisible if he channels electricity through his steel hand.
 Only the Claw itself remains visible.
 This ability is uncontrolled - Louis becomes invisible on receiving a charge of electricity whether he wants to or not.
 While operating as a secret agent, his hand was equipped with a variety of devices - he could deliver electric shocks with it, and each finger had a different weapon or tool built into it - a pistol, nerve gas dispenser, blade, skeleton key, and a two way radio in the palm with the aerial in the little finger.
+The modified claw could also be launched from his arm, and fly around under the direction of a wrist control.

 History: The assistant to the brilliant Professor Barringer, Louis Crandell sported an artificial right hand, made of steel, following a laboratory accident.
 When an experiment went wrong and sent "ultra-high voltage" through the prosthetic, it had an unexpected result - Crandell was rendered invisible except for his metal hand.
 Now whenever Crandell received an electric shock through the hand, it triggered his ability to turn invisible.
 At first he used this power for criminal activities, but later he reformed and became a secret agent and (briefly) a superhero, working for the Shadow Squad of the British Secret Service, who outfitted his mechanical hand with a variety of hidden weapons.
 Crandell encountered a number of bizarre menaces, including genius children possessed by electrical aliens, and a mad man who was shrinking entire towns and holding the populations hostage.
 He also faced The Builder, leader of F.E.A.R., the Federation for Extortion, Assassination and Rebellion, while working for the Squad.